 The Canadian Taxpayers Federation is certainly no small organization.
 We have over 200,000 supporters 24,103 of whom made 31,205 donations to us last year.
 We also have over 106,000 Facebook fans and thousands more on Twitter, Instagram and YouTube.

 However, from time to time some folks claim the CTF is not a grassroots organization, or that we’re incredibly small, because we have “five members.”
-The truth is that we sometimes have four, sometimes five and currently we have six.
+The truth is that we sometimes we have three, sometimes six and currently we have five.
 According to our bylaws we can have as few as three and as many as 20.

 To be clear, what they, and we, are talking about are our board members.

 Our board is made up of accomplished people from across Canada.
 Not only is each an uncompensated volunteer, all of them are CTF donors.
 Each has agreed as a condition of board membership to give up any partisan affiliations (no memberships, no donations) and travel up to three times a year to attend board meetings – normally on weekends.

 Implying that the organization is small because of the size of its board is peculiar.
 Walmart has a board of directors of 11 people and is one of the largest companies in the world.

 As correctly pointed out, our board members are our “members.”
 They are responsible to monitor and maintain the integrity of the CTF’s mission, conduct, strategic planning and finances.
 Each year the board approves any changes to the organization’s strategic plan, annual communications goals and tactics and, of course, the budget.
 The board also appoints our auditors each year.
 The CTF’s president and CEO reports to the board of directors.

 The board of directors does not have any involvement in the day-to-day operation of the CTF.
 Nor do any board directors have signing authority on behalf of the organization.